-A very popular trend today is to have a portion of the cremated remains used to make cremation or keepsake jewelry.
-Necklaces, lockets, pendants, rings, charms, beads, key chains…the options are almost endless.
-Cremation jewelry can be of special significance to the family of the deceased, since each family member gets to keep a tiny part of their loved one’s ashes, preserved as a wearable piece of art.
-It gives them the peace of mind that no matter where they are, their loved one can always be with them.
+There are myriad options, including necklaces, lockets, pendants, rings, charms, beads, and keychains.
+It allows each family member to keep part of their loved one’s ashes, preserved as a wearable piece of art.
+It gives them the peace of mind that their loved one can always be with them.

-The styles and designs of cremation jewelry include, but are not limited to, hearts, cylinders, religious symbols, and works of art.
+The styles and designs of cremation jewelry include hearts, cylinders, religious symbols, and works of art.
 Materials used to make memorial and cremation jewelry include gold, sterling silver, copper, brass, stainless steel, glass, wood, crystal, pewter, titanium, porcelain, and ceramic.

 Cremation urn jewelry refers to a tiny hollow vessel or decorative container that holds a bit of the ashes and can be worn like regular jewelry.
 Using a small funnel, the miniature container is filled with the ashes and then sealed off at the top.

-Memorial beads are generally handmade and are most often made from glass, but porcelain or ceramic may also be used.
-A small portion of the ashes are mixed in with the glass during the bead forming process.
-This results in a bead which contains the ashes as part of the matrix.
-The bead can be worn as either a charm or a pendant.
+Memorial beads are generally handmade, and most often made from glass, porcelain, or ceramic.
+A small portion of the ashes are mixed in with the glass during the bead-forming process.
+This results in a bead that contains the ashes.
+The bead can be worn as a charm or pendant.

-The cost of cremation jewelry can vary and is determined by the materials used to create each piece.
-Jewelry made from brass can cost as little as $50, whereas jewelry that is gold-plated can cost upwards to $300.
+The cost of cremation jewelry can vary, depending on size, materials used, and how elaborate the piece is.
+Jewelry made from brass can cost as little as $50, while jewelry that is gold-plated can cost $300 or more.
 Artist-created jewelry can cost several hundred dollars.
-Crystals made from cremated remains can cost from $500 to well over a thousand dollars, depending on the size and color of the crystal.
-Likewise, diamonds made from ashes can range in price from $3,000 to nearly $20,000.
+Crystals made from cremated remains can cost from $500 to well over $1,000, depending on the size and color of the crystal.
+Likewise, diamonds made from ashes can range in price from $3,000 to $20,000.
 Again, this depends on the size, color, and vendor.

 As the cremation rate continues to rise, interest in cremation jewelry is also increasing.
-You may be able to purchase cremation jewelry from your local funeral home.
-A growing number of mass manufacturers and individual artisans now offer cremation jewelry, and there are several online companies who can assist you with your questions and your purchase.
-By simply searching “cremation jewelry” online, you will receive thousands of results.
+You may be able to purchase cremation jewelry from your local funeral home or cremation service.
+A growing number of companies and individual artisans now offer crafted cremation jewelry.